 - If you do decide to change URLs:

-The SEO impact of changing URLs can be severe.
+The impact of changing URLs can be severe.

-You open yourself to receive 404 errors and broken links, making it impossible for Google to properly index your site.
+Doing so opens your site to receiving 404 errors and broken links, making it impossible for Google to properly index your site.

 Loss of SEO Ranking